Thinking about getting computer glasses? Read this first

 There is ample evidence that blue light affects when our bodies create melatonin, so if you use screens long after sundown, these glasses might help stop you from staying up later than you want.

-However, if you deal with digital eye strain, there is a easy exercise you should try before you invest in new glasses.
-Use the 20-20-20 rule; where every 20 minutes you look at something at least 20 feet away for 20 seconds.
+If you deal with digital eye strain, however, there is a easy exercise you should try before you invest in new glasses.
+Use the 20-20-20 rule: every 20 minutes, look at something at least 20 feet away for 20 seconds.

 The idea is that this helps break your focus from your screen, allowing your eye muscles to relax and stave off eye strain.